-That’s just a few ways you can use data you’ve collected.
+Those are just a few ways you can use data you’ve collected.
 But let’s take it a step further.
 I’ll walk through how your company might use some of the data above to execute a targeted customer activation strategy.

 If you have sell-in by geography, you can get ahead of your competition by identifying where specific products are selling vs. where they aren’t—and match against any public data sources that make sense.
 Segment these groups and plan for increased inventory in locations with high customer demand.
 Seems simple, but you can bet that somewhere there is a store that has an entire pallet of obsolete product in the back, because someone lacked this data which would have shown no one is buying that product any more.
 This can also help ensure your customers have the product they need and can get it quickly.

 If you don’t have consistent POS, you likely need some way to collect sell-out data.
 If you collect product purchases, name and address, you can use this data to graduate your customers to your higher margin brands by sending them an exclusive offer.
 “We see you like X. If you jump up to Y, we’ll give you something really neat.”

 You can also match this to your sell-in data to help plan for inventory.